AdinaAther61/AdinaAther61/README.md

 **I am an undergraduate Computer Systems Engineer, currently diving deep into Artificial Intelligence and Machine Learning.
 I have core skills in programming and I'm passionate about turning what I learn into real, working projects.
-Always curious, always building.**
+Always curious, always building.
+But beyond the world of code, I’m deeply fascinated by space and the cosmos — the infinite systems that inspire the very logic behind computing.
+I love drawing parallels between algorithms and the universe, where every star feels like a node and every orbit like a loop.**

 ---